murongg/dbsage/README.md

 Get active connection information

 Based on the analysis results, the following performance issues were found: ...

+You: Suggest indexes for my users table
+DBSage: I'll analyze the users table and suggest optimal indexes...

+Analyze table performance for 'users'
+Suggest indexes for 'users' table

+Index suggestions:
+1. CREATE INDEX idx_users_email ON users (email) - for login queries
+2. CREATE INDEX idx_users_created_at ON users (created_at) - for date range queries
+3. CREATE INDEX idx_users_status_created ON users (status, created_at) - composite index

+You: Optimize this slow query: SELECT * FROM orders WHERE created_at > '2024-01-01'
+DBSage: I'll analyze and optimize this query...

+Analyzing query performance...
+Optimizing query...

+Optimization suggestions:
+1. Avoid SELECT *, specify only needed columns
+2. Add index on created_at column
+3. Consider partitioning if table is large

+Optimized query:
+SELECT id, customer_id, total, status FROM orders WHERE created_at > '2024-01-01'
+ORDER BY created_at DESC;
 ```

 ## Built-in Commands